maartene/EscapeWithYourBooty/NOTES.md

     00
     N0
     00
+- ⚠️ Write failing test that shows the coordintes being swapped

 ## Acceptance test (this is what we're aiming for)
 // Example test of a safe route (that has navy in it)